 - the judge gives you more time to sort out a housing benefit claim

-- the judge needs more evidence before making a decision.
+- the judge needs more evidence before making a decision

-If the case is adjourned you may be given a date for another court hearing.
-Alternatively your landlord may be told to reapply to the court after a fixed period of time or if the circumstances of the case change.
+When the case is adjourned you may be given a date for another court hearing.
+Or your landlord may be told to reapply to the court after a fixed period of time or if the circumstances of the case change.

 If the case is dismissed you have the right to remain in your home with the same conditions as before.

-A money judgement is an order that says that you have to pay the rent arrears, regardless of whether you are evicted.
+A money judgment is an order that says that you have to pay the rent arrears, regardless of whether you are evicted.